 Hi!
-I'm Mattew (not a typo) Anazco, and I'm a senior at Harrison High School in Harrison, NY.
-I transferred to Harrison from Staples High School in Westport, CT, where I did 3 years of traditional Lincoln-Douglas debate for a local league program before coming to Harrison.
-I'm not an active member of Harrison's team, but I'm familiar with the fundamentals of debate.
-I'm currently committed to Cornell University in the College of Engineering, but my heart remains with debate!
+I'm Mattew (not a typo) Anazco, and I'm a freshman at Cornell University.
+I did debate at Staples High School in Westport, CT, where I did 2 years of traditional Lincoln-Douglas for a local league program before coming to Harrison High School, New York.
+I was not an active member of Harrison's team, but I'm familiar with the fundamentals of debate.

 I want to see rounds with genuine clash and arguments with warrants that are fleshed out.
 I want to see clear reasons you link to a framework on both sides - otherwise, I won't have a clear way to evaluate the round.
 Please give voting issues, and don't use debate jargon or spread!
 I will do my best to evaluate the round based on what you tell me.
 Be sure to extend the warrants for your cards, not just the names.
 Real world examples and statistics are helpful.